 On the 1st the regiment was placed in the lead of the brigade and drove Federal troops back into earthworks around Chancellorsville.
 The next day it defended earthworks south of Chancellorsville from Confederate attack.
 Relieved by Mahone’s Brigade at nighfall.

 At daybreak on the 3rd the regiment moved forward and drove the Federals from their position at Chancellorsville, taking hundreds of prisoners.
-Major Jones was wounded, losing his right arm, and Captain C.H.
+Major Jones was wounded, losing his right arm and retiring to the Invalid Corps, and Captain C.H.
 Andrews of Company D took over the regiment.
-Captain James Armstrong was killed.
+Captain James Armstrong of Company C was killed.
 Lieutenants James Lindsey, Reuben McAlpin and James Royal and Ensign Isaac Reese were wounded.

 Marched toward Fredericksburg.
 Took up line of battle near Hazel Run and drove Federal forces across Banks Ford.
 The regiment lost 16 men killed and 115 wounded in the Chancellorsville Campaign.